نماز کے روحانی و اخلاقی اثرات

 “Those who believe and whose hearts find peace in the remembrance of Allah indeed, it is in the remembrance of Allah that hearts find tranquility.”

-Salah is the most complete form of Dhikr (remembrance of Allah).
+Dhikr (remembrance of Allah).
 When a believer stands in prayer, his heart detaches from worldly concerns and focuses on the Creator.
 The soul becomes calm, and the inner storms begin to settle.

 “The closest a servant can be to his Lord is while he is in prostration.”

-In Sujood, the human being the most honored creation humbles himself before the Creator.
+Sujood, the human being the most honored creation humbles himself before the Creator.
 This act breaks arrogance, nurtures humility, and strengthens faith.
 Spiritually, the Sajdah symbolizes surrender that every success, every breath, every heartbeat belongs to Allah alone.

 3. Salah as a Source of Inner Peace